-State of the art public Blockchain protocols based on Proof of Work (PoW) consensus algorithms are open source and not permissioned.
-Anyone can participate, without permission.
+The public Blockchain protocols operate on Proof of Work (PoW) consensus algorithm.
+Unlike private Blockchain, these public ledgers are open source which implies that everyone can participate without permission.

 Examples: Bitcoin, Ethereum, Monero, Dash, Litecoin, Dodgecoin, etc.

 - Public Blockchains have great potential to transform the way current business models operate by utilizing disintermediation.

 - It greatly helps in cost cutting as public blockchain don’t incur infrastructure costs.
 The creation and running of decentralized applications (dApps) don’t require the maintenance of servers or system admins.